Huadu, Guangzhou

 Huadu District is one of 11 urban districts of the prefecture-level city of Guangzhou, the capital of Guangdong, China.
 It is located in the far northern suburbs of the city.

 Xinhua Town is the seat of local government, and of the district CCP committee.

 While the Cantonese dialect is universally spoken, about 1/3 of the population consists of Hakka dialect speaking peoples.
 The district is the ancestral home of many Overseas Chinese.

 Formerly known as Hua County, it was the hometown of many Taiping Rebellion leaders like Hong Xiuquan and Hong Rengan.

 History

 The district was established in the Qing dynasty (1644–1911) as a county, Hua County or Huaxian (花县 (Huāxiàn), also known as Fahsien), which was located north of the then city limits of Guangzhou.
 It remained a county until 1993, when it was recognized as a city and renamed as Huadu (花都 (Huādū)).
 In 2000, it became an attached northern suburban district of the expanded municipality of Guangzhou.

 Natives of Huadu speak a dialect of Yue Chinese called Huaxian (花县话 or Fahsien).
-In addition to its population, Huadu is the hometown of approximately 300,000 overseas Chinese, including a large number in the Republic of Panamá, and some in Hong Kong and Macao.
+In addition to its population, Huadu is the hometown of approximately 300,000 overseas Chinese, including a large number in the Republic of Panama, and some in Hong Kong and Macao.

 Guangzhou Baiyun International Airport, Guangzhou's main airport, is located in the district, as is Guangzhou North Railway Station on the Wuhan–Guangzhou High-Speed Railway.